a17levine/a17levine.github.io/_posts/2014-11-14-frontendprework.markdown

 This document and its included exercises are used to ramp up beginners into becoming ready for a 10-week web development evening class.

 Many of the students are brand new to web development.
-Originally the prework was a list of exercises without much context as to why we were learning these topics.
+Originally the prework was a list of exercises without much context about why we were learning these topics.

 With this document, I explain in plain English how these technologies are related and why they are important to learn.